microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 ## Create Azure Kubernetes Cluster

-Now we can create an AKS cluster in the resource group, we will create a free tier cluster, this doesn't mean the nodes of the cluster are for free but the managment plane is.
-A free tier cluster is for testing and development and should not be used for production, see [pricing tiers](https://learn.microsoft.com/en-us/azure/aks/free-standard-pricing-tiers) for reference.
-And set the node count of the system nodepool, that is automatically created, to 1, because we want to avoid unnecessary cost from this tutorial.
-For the size of the system nodes in the system nodepool we choose the `standard_d2s_v3`-series, as this series is available at the most regions and some nodes in this series are available without requesting more quotas.
-Still you might need to check you're quotas, see [per vm quotas](https://learn.microsoft.com/en-us/azure/quotas/per-vm-quota-requests) for reference.
+With our Resource Group set up, we create an AKS cluster.
+For the purpose of this tutorial we'll use the Free Tier.
+To further reduce costs, we also set the node count of the system nodepool to 1.
+Regarding the vm size of the system nodes in the system nodepool we choose the `standard_d2s_v3`-series, as this series is available at the most regions and some nodes in this series are available without requesting more quotas.

+> [!WARNING]
+> Make sure to check the [pricing tiers](https://learn.microsoft.com/en-us/azure/aks/free-standard-pricing-tiers) and [pricing for VMs](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/) as costs may incur (even with the Free Tier).

+> [!WARNING]
+> Check your quotas [per vm quotas](https://learn.microsoft.com/en-us/azure/quotas/per-vm-quota-requests) as in Azure quotas for vCPU cores might first be increased.

-So the command we exectute to deploy our AKS cluster we run the command:
+Here is the command we run to create our AKS cluster resource:

 ```powershell
 az aks create